- Rate Movie[Total: 44 Average: 2.4]

 |Domestic Box Office: $15,951,040

 Peter Jackson optioned the theatrical rights to the 4-part Mortal Engines YA series in 2009 from Scholastic, when the YA craze went full tilt after Twilight (2008) — but the project did not begin to move forward until 2016.
-Jackson’s manager Ken Kamins brought the property to Media Rights Capital, which agreed to finance half of Mortal Engines.
+Jackson’s manager Ken Kamins brought the property to Media Rights Capital, which agreed to finance half of it.
 Warner Bros and FOX were first tapped as co-financiers, but both studios passed.
 Universal then boarded as co-financier and took on global distribution duties.
-The reported net budget was $110 million after a large 20% cash rebate from New Zealand and the production landed an additional 5% rebate from NZ, which was set aside for big budget projects that employes New Zealanders exclusively and benefits their economy.
+The budget for Mortal Engines was $110 million after a large 20% cash rebate from New Zealand and the production landed an additional 5% rebate from NZ, which was set aside for big budget projects that employes New Zealanders exclusively and benefits their economy.
 While the film was in post-production, Universal reduced their exposure to the expenses down to 30% after bringing on Chinese financing partners Legendary and Perfect World.

 The premise of predator cities on wheels was a fantastic concept, but Mortal Engines was yet another recycled YA narrative trope where the fate of a dystopian future lies in the hands of a young adult.
 This has been done to death ad nauseam over the past decade.
 By the time the picture was set for release on December 14, 2018 the YA craze was running on fumes and the last attempt to launch a franchise out of these templates was the flop The Darkest Minds earlier in 2018.

 Universal launched an expensive global marketing blitz for Mortal Engines, reportedly north of $120M, but the movie was tracking soft.
 The trailers did a mediocre job of selling this high concept world of moving cities, but quick TV ads were literally a hodgepodge of CGI mayhem and incomprehensible for those uninitiated.
 Mortal Engines landed mixed to poor reviews and opened into a very competitive end of the year marketplace and became the last major box office catastrophe of 2018.